aws-solutions-library-samples/guidance-for-scheduling-batch-jobs-for-mainframe-modernization-service-on-aws/README.md

 #### 3. Run CloudFormation Template:

 - Create a new stack on CloudFormation using the template 'm2-batch-scheduler-cfn.yml'
-- On specify stack details page, provide the S3 bucket name created in earlier step
+- On specify stack details page, provide the S3 bucket name created in step 2
 - Other parameters may be left as defaults

-Sample stack details -
+Sample stack details.

 ![Sample stack details](images/Stack%20Details.png)